engineeranalyst/HR-Employee-Sentiment-Analysis/README.md

 * **Source Migration:** Transitioned the data source from a multi-layered Excel Workbook to a flat CSV file for faster performance and better scalability.
 * **Synthetic Data Generation:** To create a more robust 5-star distribution, the original **Response** column was updated using the `RANDBETWEEN(1,5)` function.
 This provided a realistic bell curve for sentiment analysis
-  Note: this project is using sample data and is meant for learning purposes.
-So this step is justififed
+  (This project is using sample data and is meant for learning purposes.
+So this step is justififed)
 * **Column Pruning:** Deleted the redundant **Response Text** column to streamline the model and reduce "Chart Junk."
 * **Sentiment Categorization:** Used a **Conditional Column** in Power Query to translate raw scores into actionable tactical categories:
     * **Negative:** Scores 1–2 (Requires immediate reinforcement)